sindresorhus/atom-editorconfig/readme.md

 - `insert_final_newline` *(supported values: `true`, `false`; Setting this to `false` strips final newlines)*
 - `max_line_length`

-> :bulb: Any malformed or missing property falls back to `auto` which leaves the control to Atom.
+> :bulb: Any malformed or missing property falls back to `unset` which leaves the control to Atom.

 ## EditorConfig commands